 2. Please provide some examples of skills you have enhanced when mastering course learning objectives or working on teaching/research/service project (e.g. public speaking skills, academic writing skills, critical thinking skills etc)

-6. Please share any information you think will help me to write you a reference letter based on our interaction in the course. (e.g. volunteer experience during the course, helping other students in the course etc).
+5. Please share any information in your draft letter that you think will help me to strengthen your recommendation based on our interaction in the course. (e.g. volunteer experience during the course, helping other students in the course etc).

 Once I complete writing the reference letter I usually provide students with the copy of the reference letter for their records and/or future requests.
-If I agreed to write the letter, I will provide a strong reference based on the knowledge and skills you have demonstrated in class and/or in other forms of professional relationship.
+If I agreed to write the letter after our online meeting/e-mail confirmation, I will provide a strong reference based on the knowledge and skills you have demonstrated in class and/or in other forms of professional relationship.

 Many times students did not share with me about the outcome of their application which is a personal choice but I wish at least when the outcome is positive to be informed instead of seeing “news” on Facebook or finding out that the student was accepted in the program 1-2 years after the reference letter was written.
 It is a good practice to write a follow-up e-mail to inform me about the outcome of the application process whether successful or not.

 After you receive the scholarship/award/job/admission please also let me know if I can contact you in the future for possible research/community engagement/support requests etc. I appreciate an ongoing connection with my professional network.